hickory-dns/hickory-dns/bin/README.md

 Support of TLS on the Server is managed through a pkcs12 der file.
 The documentation is captured in the example test config file, [example.toml](https://github.com/hickory-dns/hickory-dns/blob/main/tests/test-data/test_configs/example.toml).
 A registered certificate to the server can be pinned to the Client with the `add_ca()` method.
 Alternatively, as the client uses the rust-native-tls library, it should work with certificate signed by any standard CA.

 DoT and DoH are supported.
 This is accomplished through the use of one of `native-tls`, `openssl`, or `rustls` (only `rustls` is currently supported for DoH).
-The Resolver requires only requires valid DoT or DoH resolvers being registered in order to be used.
+The Resolver requires valid DoT or DoH resolvers being registered in order to be used.

 To use with the `Client`, the `TlsClientConnection` or `HttpsClientConnection` should be used.
 Similarly, to use with the tokio `AsyncClient` the `TlsClientStream` or `HttpsClientStream` should be used.
 ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
 TLS is useful for Server authentication and connection privacy.